Chiongchih/chiongchih.github.io/_pages/about.md

 ======
 **Ph.D.** in BioEngineering (Bioinformatic track), King Abdullah University of Science and Technology, Saudi Arabia, 2020-now

-**M.S.** in Environmental Science and Technology, King Abdullah University of Science and Technology, Saudi Arabia, 2018-2020
+**M.Sc.** in Environmental Science and Technology, King Abdullah University of Science and Technology, Saudi Arabia, 2018-2020

-**B.S.** in Bioinformatics, Southern University of Science and Technology, Shenzhen, China, 2014-2018
+**B.Sc.** in Bioinformatics, Southern University of Science and Technology, Shenzhen, China, 2014-2018

 Experience
 ======